 In Padua's botanical garden the plants are grouped to form collections on the basis of their characteristics.
-Some of the more interesting collections are:
+Some of the more interesting collections include:

-- Insectivorous Plants - yep, the meat eaters of the plant kingdom have their own set of greenhouses.
+- Insectivorous plants - Yep, the meat eaters of the plant kingdom have their own set of greenhouses.
 Watch your fingers.
-[Photos below]

-- Itinerary for Blind People - Aromatic or thorny plants, in pots so they can be changed throughout the year.
+- Itinerary for blind people - Aromatic or thorny plants are featured in pots so they can be changed throughout the year.
 Labels are written in Braille.

-- Aquatic Plants - marvel at the number of different lilypads that are out there in the world. [photos below]
+- Aquatic plants - Marvel at the number of different lilypads that are out there in the world.

 The botanical gardens are located just south of the Basilica di Sant'Antonio.
 From the piazza in front of the Basilica, walk south on the street that parallels the front of the Basilica.